ARMmbed/mbed-os-5-docs/docs/porting/porting.md

 Porting Mbed OS requires the following hardware:

 - An evaluation board with the targeted MCU.

+    The new target needs a unique board ID.
+[Contact Arm]() to get one.

 - A micro USB cables.
 One Micro USB cable connects the evaluation board to your development PC.

 You may also need: